Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 Chat is shifting from reactive to predictive.
 Agents that detect intent and reach out, rather than waiting to be messaged, are already in early adoption.

-Localization is moving from a per-market setup to automatic.
+Localization is moving from per-market setup to automatic.
 Adaptive pricing, AI translation, and per-region imagery are starting to operate as one localization layer, not three separate configurations.

 Attribution and forecasting are converging.
 Cross-border ad budgets, inventory forecasts, and ROI signals are starting to live in a single dashboard that can act, not just report.